anna-filou/anna-filou.github.io/now.md

 <video autoplay loop muted src="/uploads/bookmarks-2024-05-15.mp4" class="w-100 br3"></video>

 [It’s live in the Chrome Web Store](https://chromewebstore.google.com/detail/bookmarks-tab/ofijmedbafaffedkkhpgandnchdnbgoo)!
 I’m very excited about it because it’s crazy to me how limited the default browser new tabs are regarding how they handle bookmarks and I’ve wanted an alternative for so long!

+---

+## Note

+I’ve been writing updates on my `/now` page for a much longer time, and regret that I haven’t been keeping a running log since the beginning.
+I could theoretically go over all my GitHub commits to populate this page and might do it at some point.